ltzone/2020Fall/EI338/Notes/1211_mainmem.md

 - Suppose that 10 nanoseconds to access memory.
   - If we find the desired page in TLB then a mapped-memory access take 10 ns
   - Otherwise we need two memory access so it is 20 ns
+> Failure to find the address in TLB means a double access of memory
 - **Effective Access Time (EAT)**
     $$
     \mathrm{EAT}=0.80 \times 10+0.20 \times 20=12 \text { nanoseconds }